 YOUTH

-The international YOUTH consortium is organizing a five-day Spring School (June 10th to June 14th), which aims at international Masters and PhD students as well as early-stage researchers and practitioners working on young people’s (non)digital access to public space.
-The Spring School focuses on the methodological, empirical, and theoretical deepening of the study of social inequality of youth to engage with and participate in a trans-local and transdisciplinary exchange with international academic partners and NGOs.
+YOUTH organized a five-day Spring School (June 10th to June 14th 2024 hosted by TU Wien), which aimed at international Masters and PhD students and early-stage researchers and practitioners working on young people’s (non)digital access to public space.
+The Spring School took place at the Interdisciplinary Center of Urban Culture and Public Space at the TU Wien, combining in-presence formats with blended forms of academic learning.
+The Spring School focused on the methodological, empirical, and theoretical deepening of the study of social inequality of young people’s (non)digital access to public space to engage with and participate in a trans-local and transdisciplinary exchange with international academic partners, NPOs and NGOs in Austria, Brazil and Israel.

 Local Scientific Team

-Funding Programme: Open Call for Projects
+Open Call for Projects

-Project Partner:
+Project Partner

 TU Wien (AUT), Interdisciplinary Centre for Urban Culture and Public Space, Lead Partner